Poisson Cluster Process Models for Detecting Ultra-Diffuse Galaxies: Results

-For the $C_\varpi^{\mathscr{R}}$ curves, the results show that our models completely dominate LGCP, especially for V8-WFC3, V11-ACS.
+For the $C_\varpi^{\mathscr{R}}$ curves, the results show that our models outperform LGCP, especially for V8-WFC3 and V11-ACS.
 This is because the confidence level for the excursion sets from LGCP does not reach the full range of $(0,1)$, while our approach does.
-The difference in the potential confidence range is in part an inherent methodological difference, but such difference can lead to missing UDGs if we require a high confidence level for the excursion sets from LGCP, we may miss UDGs.
-Moreover, while LGCP \textit{has} the hypothetical potential to produce excursion sets that detect UDGs with a very high confidence level, but as shown here, it does not, and the detection signals it produces are simply too weak for V8-WFC3 and V11-ACS.
+The difference in the potential confidence range is in part an inherent methodological difference.
+If we require a high confidence level for the excursion sets from LGCP, we may miss UDGs.
+Moreover, while LGCP \textit{has} the hypothetical potential to produce excursion sets that detect UDGs with a very high confidence level, it does not.
+The detection signals it produces are simply too weak for V8-WFC3 and V11-ACS.
 Granted, one can decrease the excursion level $u$ so that confidence level of the excursion sets can reach the range of $(0,1)$, but this comes at the cost of losing precision by significantly increasing the area of the excursion sets.

-We would also like to mention the $C_\varpi^{\mathscr{R}}$ curve for V7-ACS where the magnitude-marked model produces a much better curve than any of our other models.
-Such improvement in performance is due to the signal strength imbalance of two known UDGs in the image.
-Essentially, one UDG has a much stronger signal so much so that it hampers the detection of the weaker one.
-By including GC magnitude, the UDG with weaker GC clustering signal received a massive signal boost, resulting in significant improvement in detection performance.

-Lastly, $C_\nu^{\mathscr{R}}$ for all models are effectively perfect, meaning that all models correctly identified the locations of known UDGs regardless of the area of detection region.
+Additionally, $C_\nu^{\mathscr{R}}$ for all models are effectively perfect, meaning that all models correctly identified the locations of known UDGs regardless of the area of the detection region.
 Such behavior is desired but also natural since the regions where known UDGs reside have the strongest signal strengths in all models.
 Thus, when we vary the area from smallest to largest, UDGs are always contained in the detection region.

 In terms of the effect of marks, the overall improvement for V8-WFC3 and V11-ACS observed in \cref{tab:performance-tab} is from the additional information provided by the GC colors, which significantly improved the performance under the $C_\varpi^\nu$.
 On the other hand, for V7-ACS, the image contains two UDGs with imbalanced GC clustering strengths.
 The introduction of the GC magnitude boosted the detection signal of the UDG with weaker GC clustering strength, and hence improved the performance under.
 In image V10-ACS, the signal strength of the UDG is so strong that the final performance results are nearly the same, regardless of inclusion of marks.